department-of-veterans-affairs/va.gov-team/products/pact-act-wizard/research/research-plan.md

 ### Prepare
 Before recruitment starts, I would like to **request a kickoff call with Perigean** to align on recruitment criteria and terminology for screener questions in the survey and emails that will be sent to Veterans.
 I would also like to discuss the relative priorities of recruitment criteria (e.g., it’s more important to recruit at least 4 people who are 55 years or older than it is to recruit 7 people who will join from their smartphone), and how the criteria are prioritized when recruiting replacements for participants who cancel in advance.

-Amanda, Wes, and I are available for a kickoff call during any of these times:
+Amanda and Cindy are available for a kickoff call during any of these times (please also invite Wes in case he can make it):
+- **Thu Sept 21** 12 pm - 3 pm ET
-- **Fri Sept 22** TIMES TBD ET
+- **Fri Sept 22**  12 pm - 5 pm ET

+Our email addresses are cindy.merrill@adhocteam.us, amanda.klausmeier@va.gov, and wesley.rowe@agile6.com

 **Prior to the kickoff call, I would like a link or screenshot of the recruitment survey** for this study so we can review it beforehand.